-Tom McArthur, President
+Tom McArthur, Treasurer

 Tom started with a degree in Broadcast Journalism and Business Administration from Pacific Lutheran University.
 His eclectic path has led from broadcasting on radio in Tacoma and television in Spokane, to being press secretary for a member of the U.S. House of Representatives, being communications director for a local hotel, later for state university and now, for a non-profit realtors organization - not to mention lots of other fun things along the way.
-Through his firm, MacArthur Consulting, LLC, Tom has provided marketing and communications assistance for various businesses and organizations in the region, while continuing to produce documentary and special projects for KSPS-TV.
+Through his firm, McArthur Consulting, LLC, Tom has provided marketing and communications assistance for various businesses and organizations in the region, while continuing to produce documentary and special projects for KSPS-TV.
 His former board affiliations include Northwest Society of Professional Journalists, Spokane Youth Symphony and Transitions Family Programs.
 He joined NMC’s board in October, 2015.

-Dennis C. Cronin, JD, Vice-President
+Dennis C. Cronin, JD

 Dennis joined the Board of Directors in the summer of 2015, after serving as a member of the NMC Advisory Council for two years.
 He has practiced law in Spokane, Washington since 1986, and is admitted to practice before numerous courts, including the US Supreme Court.
 He is also an avid and respected legal scholar.
 While his legal practice focuses on family, criminal and appellate matters, he is also a trained mediator (through the Strauss Institute at Pepperdine University) and supporter of party-driven conflict resolution.
 Dennis is a former member of the Spokane Human Rights Commission and a former court commissioner pro tem for the Spokane County Superior Court.
 He is 2017-18 president-elect of the Washington State Chapter of the Association of Family and Conciliation Courts, an interdisciplinary, international association of professionals dedicated to improving the lives of children and families through the resolution of family conflict.